 Modern genetic science and Biblical history provide new ways of looking at old questions.
-Joseph Adams explores how.
+Abdul-Azim explores how.

 A Human Story

-So it is perhaps surprising that modern scientists have used the Bible to explore our shared genetic history.
-Our DNA doesn’t just contain information about our height, physical features and skin colour.
+Given this, it’s raises an eyebrow that modern scientists have used the Bible to explore our shared genetic history.
+Our DNA doesn’t just contain information about our physical features.
 It also contains the story of our past ancestors.
 Through the mitochondrial DNA of a person, their maternal genetic history can be traced.
 This technique led to one of the most revealing discoveries in history about humanity; we all share a common mother – dubbed Mitochondrial Eve.
 Likewise, by tracing the Y chromosomes (only found in males), the same can be done for a person’s paternal history.
 This has similarly shown that every human being on earth is related via a common father.
-It should be clarified that our genetic ‘Adam’ and ‘Eve’ have very little bearing to the Biblical Adam and Eve, and it would be somewhat naïve to suggest so.
-The two were certainly not contemporaries, but rather reflections of our shared paternal and maternal ancestry.
+It should be clarified that our genetic ‘Adam’ and ‘Eve’ have very little bearing to the Biblical Adam and Eve.
+The two were not contemporaries.
+Humanity is literally (rather than figuratively) a single family.

 The interesting part comes next.
-It is the Jews who presented the most interesting example to study.
+It is the Jews who presented the most interesting example to study for genetic scientists.
 They are one of the oldest ethno-religious groups in the world – the Hebrew Bible having been preserved by Jews for millennia.
-Their distinct identity has been passed down through countless generations, and ultimately much of the Old Testament is a story about Jewish history.
+Their distinct identity has been passed down through generations, and ultimately much of the Old Testament is a story about Jewish history.

 “In the tent of meeting, outside the curtain that shields the ark of the covenant law, Aaron and his sons are to keep the lamps burning before the LORD from evening till morning.
 This is to be a lasting ordinance among the Israelites for the generations to come.”
 Exodus 27:21